NeoGranular/lanyon/_posts/2016-09-15-martial-god-chapter-01-46.md

 Therefore, when He Yiming discovered that the target of these men was actually the Cheng family, the astonishment he felt need not be explained.

-Eventually, after arriving at the distance of three hundred meters away from the Cheng Residence, they gathered in a courtyard.
+Eventually, after arriving three hundred meters away from the Cheng Residence, they gathered in a courtyard.
 At this point, even an idiot could understand that their target was Cheng Residence which was three hundred meters away.

 All these people were wearing the same greyish-black outfit, and their faces were covered with black turbans.
 After arriving in the courtyard, they crouched down.
 No one talked or discussed anything.
 They seemed like a horde of specters.